linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 20 - Options Markets Introduction.md

 Because options convey the right to buy or sell shares at a stated price, stock splits would radically alter their value if the terms of the options contract were not adjusted to account for the split.
 For example, suppose AppX stock is currently selling at \$150.
 If the firm announces a 2-for-1 split, its share price will fall to about \$75.
 A call option with exercise price \$150 would be just about worthless, with virtually no possibility that the stock would sell at more than \$150 before the options expired.

 To account for a stock split, the exercise price is reduced by a multiple of the split, and the number of options held is increased by that factor.
-For example, each original call option with exercise price of  \$150 would be altered after a 2-for-1 split to two new options, with each new option carrying an exercise price of\$ 75.
+For example, each original call option with exercise price of \$150 would be altered after a 2-for-1 split to two new options, with each new option carrying an exercise price of \$75.
 A similar adjustment is made for stock dividends of more than 10\%; the number of shares covered by each option is increased in proportion to the stock dividend, and the exercise price is reduced by that proportion.

 In contrast to stock dividends, cash dividends do not affect the terms of an option contract.
 Because payment of a cash dividend reduces the selling price of the stock without inducing offsetting adjustments in the option contract, the value of the option is affected by dividend policy.
 Other things being equal, call option values are lower for high-dividend payout policies because such policies slow the rate of increase of stock prices; conversely, put values are higher for high-dividend payouts.
 (Of course, the option values do not necessarily rise or fall on the dividend payment or ex-dividend dates.
 Dividend payments are anticipated, so the effect of the payment already is built into the original option price.)